alxshelepenok/lumen/content/posts/login-revamp-drip-library-and-more-ui-ux-enhancements.md

 The revamped authentication page uses the Drip library built on Radix and Stitches (we will open-source it soon!), and has an improved flow for email verification and GitHub account linking.

 Not only does this page provide a **cleaner and up to 30% faster experience**, but it'll be the stepping stone upon which we add **a lot more Web3 native login options to Fleek.**

+We've also enabled the **email verification check** on all accounts to reduce spam account creation.
+Any existing unverified account will be prompted to do so during their login.

 ### A Segway Into Web3 Auth Options